pl8ypus

 Build 02 / Controlled Intelligence

-A controlled intelligence system for campaign performance, competitor monitoring, web visibility, ingestion governance, and executive-ready AI summaries.
+A governed campaign intelligence build for decision-ready marketing teams.
+It brings campaign performance, competitor monitoring, web visibility, controlled ingestion, data quality gates, and executive-ready AI summaries into one operating layer.

 The intelligence layer needs to be readable before it becomes automated.